Scatter Contour Chart

 4. From the ‘Measures’ folder of the Data Source panel, drag a second measure to the ‘X’ or ‘Y’ region.
 (Use the region that does not already contain the first measure.)

-5. Press the ‘Edit Measure’ button measure setting next to the second measure, and select the desired aggregation method for the measure.
-Press the ‘Apply’ button submit.
+5. Press the ‘Edit Measure’ button Edit Measure next to the second measure, and select the desired aggregation method for the measure.
+Press the ‘Apply’ button Apply.

 This creates the desired scatter contour chart.